pitt-crc/kubernetes-tutorial/README.md

 sudo systemctl --now enable docker
 ```

-In order for your `docker` commands to execute with appropriate permissions, you will need to add your user to the `docker` group:
+In order for `docker` to execute with the appropriate permissions, you will need to add your user to the `docker` group:

 ```bash
 sudo usermod -aG docker $USER && newgrp docker